 2011: Re-signed with D.C.
 United in February after his rights were traded from New England, who had selected Fred in Stage 2 of the 2010 MLS Re-Entry Draft.
 Fred made 17 appearances for D.C.
 United, including five starts, and contributed one assist before leaving MLS to join Melbourne Heart in Australia during the summer transfer window.

-2010: Fred was traded to the Philadelphia Union on 1/13 for a 1st round SuperDraft pick and allocation money.
-While a member of the Union, Fred played in 25 games (24 starts), totaling 1,913 minutes on the field and contributing four goals and one assist.
+2010: Traded from D.C.
+United to the Philadelphia Union on Jan.
+13 for a first-round SuperDraft pick and allocation money.
+While a member of the Union, Fred played in 25 games (24 starts), totaling 1,913 minutes and contributing four goals and one assist.